Therapy to Reconnect with Yourself

 • Healthier boundaries and less guilt around rest

-• Sustainable balance: work that fits the life you want
+• Sustainable balance and work that fits the life you want

-If you’re exhausted and ready to refill your tank, I offer in-person burnout therapy in Danville, CA and online across California and Hawai’i.
+If you are exhausted and ready to refill your tank, I offer in-person burnout therapy in Danville, CA, and secure online sessions across California and Hawaii.

 Schedule a Consultation | Read My Blog